 Car make and model: A 2015 model year Subaru Outback 3.6R (six cylinders)

-Highest speed on freeways: 65 mph mostly, occasionally up to 70 when the speed limit is 80 (e.g. West Texas)
+Highest speed on freeways: 65 mph mostly, occasionally up to 70 when the speed limit is 80 (e.g. West Texas).
+I currently have Carlisle tires on my Alto, Load D rated to 81 mph.

 The biggest challenge towing so far: Death Valley.
 You can read about it on my website.